Read Maia’s story and find out how you can help homeless dogs just like her.

 “We were very active running sterilization campaigns for stray dogs in the past, but now we concentrate on pet dogs” says Gemma, International Manager for ROLDA.

 “The problem is made increasingly worse by people abandoning their pets when they are ill or are pregnant.
 By neutering pets from disadvantaged communities, we are tackling the problem before the dogs become homeless.
-This has been statically shown to work”.
+This has been statistically shown to work”.

 “Not only is it incredibly sad that these dogs are suffering in such huge numbers; this method of stray-control is an ineffective, even counterproductive, way of dealing with the stray population”, Gemma explains.